UK Government open to Chelsea sale as long as Roman Abramovich does not profit

 The Chelsea squad will continue to prepare for Thursday’s Premier League clash at Norwich as normal, but everyone at the club will now set about examining the details of the current situation.

-Chelsea’s shirt sponsor, telecommunications company Three, has placed the deal under review.
+Chelsea’s shirt sponsor, telecommunications company Three, has suspended its deal with the club.

-A company spokesperson said: “We are in discussions with Chelsea and reviewing our position.”
+This includes the removal of the brand logo from shirts and around Stamford Bridge until further notice.

+A company spokesperson said: “We recognise that this decision will impact the many Chelsea fans who follow their team passionately.
+However, we feel that given the circumstances, and the Government sanction that is in place, it is the right thing to do.”

-The three-year deal was announced in January 2020, with the company logos appearing on shirts from the start of last season.
+The three-year deal was announced in January 2020, with the company logos appearing on kits from the start of last season.
+Three branding remained on the front of the team’s shirts for Thursday night’s match at Norwich.

 Thank you for reading 5 articles this month* Join now for unlimited access